maelfabien/maelfabien.github.io/_pages/phd.md

 ["Structural Analysis of Criminal Network and Predicting Hidden Links using Machine Learning" paper summary](https://maelfabien.github.io/machinelearning/mlnetwork/): Summary and discussion of a paper tackling hidden link prediction as a supervised learning problem.

-["Social network analysis as a tool for criminal intelligence:understanding its potential from the perspectivesof intelligence analysts" paper summary](https://maelfabien.github.io/machinelearning/sn_crime/): A qualitative review on how Law Enforcement Agencies using Criminal Network Analysis tools, and my personal view on that.
+["Social network analysis as a tool for criminal intelligence:understanding its potential from the perspective of intelligence analysts" paper summary](https://maelfabien.github.io/machinelearning/sn_crime/): A qualitative review on how Law Enforcement Agencies using Criminal Network Analysis tools, and my personal view on that.

 # IV.
 When Speaker Identification meets graphs